Trees in the hardscape require long-term aeration

 Where the Pinellas Trail intersects Main Street in Dunedin, Florida, a venerable oak tree stands watch, arching its giant limbs above the trail.
 Its roots lie buried under asphalt paving and a strip mall's concrete foundation hardscapes.

 The City of Dunedin invested in its landmark tree.
-It installed a W.A.N.E.
+By installing the W.A.N.E.
 Tree System , which allowed the tree's roots to breathe and to get water and nutrients, although they lie beneath the asphalt hardscape.

 Paving around a tree was once a death sentence.
 Some trees succumbed swiftly, others lingered, but premature death was inevitable.
 For trees to live, their roots must breathe.
 They must take in oxygen and expel carbon dioxide.
 Paving deprives the roots of this critical exchange of gases at the interface of the soil surface.